-In April 2008, the European Parliament and the Council of the European Union adopted a second directive on consumer credit (Directive 2008/48/EC) which provides that, subject to exemptions, loans not exceeding €75,000 will be regulated.
-This directive will repeal and replace the first consumer credit directive and requires member states to implement the directive by measures coming into force by June 11, 2010.
+In April 2008, the European Parliament and the Council adopted a second directive on consumer credit which provides that (subject to exemptions) loans not exceeding €75,000 will be regulated.
+This directive will repeal and replace the first consumer credit directive and requires member states to implement the directive by measures coming into force by May 12, 2010.
 Loan agreements secured by land mortgage are exempted from the consumer credit directives.
-However, the European Commission has published a White Paper on mortgage credit in December 2007, setting out its tasks for 2008 to 2010 including, among other things, an assessment of the regulation of early repayment charges under mortgages, pre-contract disclosure and interest rate restrictions.
+However, the EU Commission has published a White Paper on mortgage credit in December 2007, setting out its tasks for 2008 to 2010 including, among other things, an assessment of the regulation of early repayment charges under mortgages, pre-contract disclosure and interest rate restrictions.
 The European Commission has stated that in its view it is too early to decide on whether a mortgage directive would be appropriate.
-Until the final form of any initiatives on mortgage credit is decided and regulatory guidance on UK legislation implementing the second consumer credit directive are published, it is not certain what effect the adoption and implementation of the directive or initiatives would have on our credit businesses.
+Until the final form of any initiatives on mortgage credit is decided and the details of U.K. legislation implementing the second consumer credit directive are published, it is not certain what effect the adoption and implementation of the directive or initiatives would have on our credit businesses.